krasimir/techy/_src/docs/index.md

 	layout: layouts/custom-layout.html
 	---

-The available layouts are placed in `/themes/[your theme]/tpl/layouts`.
-The default layout is `empty.html` and it contains only the placeholder.
-I.e.:

-	&lt;% get('content') %>

-If you create a `/themes/[your theme]/tpl/layouts/custom-layout.html` file with the following content:
+The available layout are placed in `/_tpl/layouts`.
+If you create a `/_tpl/layouts/custom-layout.html` file with the following content:

 	&lt;div class="content">
 		&lt;% get('content') %>